particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 In fact, **one must have
 visibility and control over all four of these components of an IoT system to successfully deliver an OTA update**.
-Without any one of these parts, or the integration of these parts, an OTA is not possible.
+Without any one of these parts, or the integration of these parts, an OTA update is not possible.

-Other IoT platforms may market an OTA feature, but in reality only provide a small sliver of the functionality required perform a complete, reliable, and secure update -- leaving your team to piece together a bespoke solution that distracts from time and effort spent on what makes your IoT product unique.
+Other IoT platforms may market an OTA feature, but in reality only provide a small sliver of the functionality required perform a complete, reliable, and secure update — leaving your team to piece together a bespoke solution that distracts them from spending valuable time on the features that make your IoT product unique.

 ### Reliable and Resilient